 In short, any relevant documentation can be used to support your experience and knowledge.
-If you’re finding it difficult to obtain this evidence, you could reach out to the organisation you worked for to see if you’re still on their records.
+If you’re finding it difficult to obtain this evidence, you could contact the organisation you worked for to see if you’re still on their records.
 Official documentation of this nature can be used.
-Feel free to contact us and discuss; we’re RPL specialists and can help you every step.
+Feel free to contact us and discuss this; we’re RPL specialists and can help you with every step.

 Why Choose RPL?

 Traditionally, training programs demand students to devote a significant amount of time to their studies to acquire a certificate.
 This approach is replaced by the RPL certificate, allowing persons with extensive industry knowledge and expertise to earn their certifications much faster.

 You can anticipate acquiring your qualifications in weeks, not years, depending on your relevant experience and documentation.
 RPL is also less expensive than typical programs because you only pay for the evaluation of your documentation rather than the complete course; why pay for something you already know?
 Furthermore, it provides an opportunity to be formally recognised for your charity or volunteer work in a way that can help boost your career and resume.

 The first step is to complete our FREE RPL assessment form.
 This will start the process and give you an idea of what you could be eligible for.
 This process involves adding as much evidence of your volunteer work as possible.
 The more, the better!

 Our team then evaluates your documentation to see if it satisfies the learning outcomes for any of our courses.
 If there is any issue or if more documentation is required, we’ll reach out to discuss.